AllenNeuralDynamics/aind-data-schema/docs/source/index.rst

 - :doc:`processing <processing>`: Metadata describing how data has been processed and analyzed into derived data assets, including information on the software and parameters used.
 - :doc:`quality_control <quality_control>`: Evaluations and metrics describing the quality of a data asset.

-The metadata also covers models that are derived from data or used to analyze data:

-- :doc:`model <model>`: Metadata describing models created from or used to analyze data assets.
+- :doc:`model <model>`: Metadata describing machine learning models created from or used to analyze data assets.

+Finally the *core* files are pulled together into a single `metadata.json` file:

+- :doc:`metadata <metadata>`: The combined set of core files, plus the asset location (e.g. on S3).

+The *core* files are built from many smaller schema objects.
+These are stored in the components and registries.
+Registries are specifically used for schema objects that are part of a controlled vocabulary.
+Some registries are linked to external standards.

+- :doc:`components <components>`: Component schemas used to build up the core files (devices, configurations, etc).
+- :doc:`registries <registries>`: Component schemas that are part of a controlled vocabulary.

 I want to...
 ------------